Topics for theses

 © pixabay

-If you are interested in this topic, please contact Laura Lohoff via the contact form (link at the top of this page).
-Theses in English are preferred.
-Disclaimer: Supervision is only possible up to and including September 2024.
+If you are interested in this topic, please contact Mathias Bohrer via the contact form (link at the top of this page).
+Work in English is preferred.

 If you are interested in this topic, please contact Linus Lischke via the contact form (link at the top of this page).
 Theses in English are preferred.

-If you are interested in this topic area, please contact Pauline Liebert via the contact form (link at the top of this page).
+If you are interested in this topic, please contact Julia Kraus via the contact form (link at the top of this page).
 Theses in English are preferred.

 Digital media companies